Multirious/dotfiles/README.md

 # My Nix-based dotfiles repository
-Dotfiles repository that utilizes Nix for greater configurability, consistency, and reproducibility.
+Dotfiles repository that utilizes Nix for improved configurability, consistency, and reproducibility.
 This repository also contains generalized shell configuration as described by [this blog][1].